-- 1. Official transcripts as verification of all coursework and degree(s). - A formal Statement of Goals which should explain in at least 500 words why he/she wants to be admitted into the program and what he/she plans to do with the M.S. in Sport Administration degree. - A current resume. - 4.
+- 1. Official transcripts as verification of all coursework and degree(s). - 2.
+A formal Statement of Goals which should explain in at least 500 words why he/she wants to be admitted into the program and what he/she plans to do with the M.S. in Sport Administration degree. - 3.
+A current resume. - 4.
 At least two letters of recommendation from individuals who can speak to the applicants academic potential and professional capabilities.
 Applicants must have at least one recommendation from a university faculty member who is familiar with the applicant's work as a student.
-The professional recommendation should come from a supervisor in which he/she has evaluated the applicant's current or prior work. - 5.
-Official scores from the Graduate Record Examination (GRE).
+The professional recommendation should come from a supervisor in which he/she has evaluated the applicant's current or prior work.